ruilisi/fortune-sheet/docs/guide/sheet.md

 - usage：Sheet color, with a bottom border below the sheet name

 ------------
-### index
+### id
 - type：String
 - default：""
-- usage：The worksheet index is used as a unique key value, and a random string is automatically assigned when a worksheet is added.
-Note that `index` is not the order of worksheets, and is distinguished from `order`.
+- usage：The worksheet id is used as a unique key value, and a random string is automatically assigned when a worksheet is added.

 ------------
 ### status